JavierPalomares90/pypitchfx/README.md

 ![E-R Diagram](https://github.com/JavierPalomares90/pypitchfx/blob/master/images/gameday_er_diagram.png "E-R Diagram")

+ Entity-Relationship diagram of the database model the `pypitchfx` tool writesthe  Gameday  data  to.
+All  of  the  data  fields  available  in  the  xml  fields  are  mapped  tocolumns of the same name.
+Generated UUIDs are the tables’ primary keys.
+Foreign keyconstraints enforce parent child relationships.
+Entities maintain list of the parent to allow for fast lookups of the parent entity.
+The DDL statements used to insert and create thetables are available in the pypitch repository in `Queries.py`.
+Batter and Pitcher are materi-alized views to used to distinguish pitchers and batters in the `Game_Player` table.

 ## Getting data objects for a given data range
 Pass in a range of date (start and end inclusive) for the games you're looking for.
 The tool will automatically look for all games played in the given range.